sathvikaithala/Final_project/README.md

 While members are assigned specific roles, we all work together on each part of the project.

-##### Communication Protocols:
+## Communication Protocols:

 Our group has decided to use Slack to communicate.
-We meet prior to the Tuesday and Thursday lecture sessions via Zoom.
+We meet during the Tuesday and Thursday lecture sessions via Zoom, and set up additional meetings as needed.
 We are collecting resources on Google Drive.
+Cleaned and finalized resources will be added to the master branch of this GitHub repository.

 In our shared GitHub repository, we will each be responsible for one of the four major branches.

 ---

-### Selected Topic - Housing Trends
+## Selected Topic - Housing Trends

 Our group aims to analyze the housing market in the top US cities by population to establish trends and directionally predict future housing prices.
 We hope to gain valuable insights about the effect of demographics, industry, economic health, and other factors on the housing market.
 We selected this topic as each member in our group was interested in better understanding the housing market in the Bay Area, as well as in similar cities should we decide to apply for jobs elsewhere.

 The goal of our final product would be to allow a user to check information about certain cities that they might be considering relocating to.
 For example, someone who works in the Technology sector might be interested in comparing the income, housing price, and population demographics of San Francisco, Austin, and Seattle while they are applying for jobs.
 This could help them better understand similarities and differences between different cities and aid their decision making process.

-##### Questions we would like to answer are:
+## Questions we would like to answer are:

 - Given the data available, can we expect housing prices to increase or decrease in the coming years?
     - Using demographic, income, housing price, job industries, and rent/buy ratios in a city to help come to this prediction.